Hoàng Phó

 About

-Hoàng Phó is a Vietnamese composer and pianist who currently resides in Gainesville, Florida.
-His music covers a wide range of practices, from instrumental to electronic categories where he seeks to unfold possibilities of sonic colors that are unique yet receptive to listeners.
-In addition to exploring timbre as the primary impetus of his compositions, Phó is also fond of incorporating musical elements of Asia, especially from the Vietnamese culture where he grew up with, to further expand Asian musical richness to a wider audience as well as visualize himself as an intercultural composer.
+Hoàng Phó is a Vietnamese composer currently based in Florida, USA.
+His music covers a wide range of practices, from instrumental to electronic categories, in which he seeks to unfold possibilities of sound colors that are unique yet receptive to listeners.
+In addition to exploring timbre as the primary impetus of his compositions, he also draws his inspirations from Asian music cultures, especially from the Vietnamese culture with which he grew up.
+His vision is to further expand Asian musical richness to a wider audience, identifying himself as an intercultural composer.

 Phó is currently pursuing his Doctor of Philosophy in Composition at the University of Florida, where he is serving as a teaching assistant in music theory and aural skills.
-Among his mentors are Paul Richards, Rich Pellegrin, Tina Tallon, James Paul Sain, Scott Wilson, and Scott Lee.
-Phó also holds a Master of Music from the University of South Florida and a Bachelor of Music from The Boston Conservatory at Berklee.
+Among his mentors are James Paul Sain, Paul Richards, Rich Pellegrin, Scott Lee, Tina Tallon, and Scott Wilson.
+He also holds a Master of Music from the University of South Florida and a Bachelor of Music from The Boston Conservatory at Berklee.